 A "K" grade is a pending grade and used solely for courses that are part of a multi-course sequence and for courses in which completion may extend beyond a six-week timeframe.
 The "K" grade is effective for graduate and doctoral-level courses only.

-Policies and procedures relating to grades, grading, and incomplete grades are a matter of primary faculty responsibility and set forth online at https://catalog.pace.edu/graduate/academic-academic-policies-general-regulations/graduate-grades-academic-standing/.
+Policies and procedures relating to grades, grading, and incomplete grades are a matter of primary faculty responsibility and set forth online at Graduate Grades and Academic Standing.